Key Takeaways For Sachse Sidewalk Bond Requirements

 What is considered a sidewalk?

-Sidewalks are pedestrian lanes that help people travel in a safe and efficient manner.
+Sidewalks are pedestrian lanes that help people travel safely and efficiently.
 They should have an even, hard surface separated from motor vehicles by a curb or buffer for safety reasons.
-Read about Texas Alcoholic Beverage Tax (Manufacturer) Bond.
+Read about the Texas Alcoholic Beverage Tax (Manufacturer) Bond.

-What is the difference between sidewalk and walkway?
+What is the difference between a sidewalk and a walkway?

 In the United States, one of these two terms is used for a pedestrian path beside a road.
-A sidewalk refers to just the paved surface next to or between roads that pedestrians use in order not get run over by cars and trucks, while walkway includes stairs, ramps etc., which facilitates using this pathway as well as sidewalks do.
+A sidewalk refers to the paved surface next to or between roads that pedestrians use to avoid being run over by cars and trucks, while a walkway includes stairs, ramps, etc., which facilitate using this pathway as well as sidewalks do.

 What is the difference between pavement and sidewalk?

 Sidewalks are also typically narrower paths than paved roads.
 The length of a road can be enormous, but sidewalks tend to only cover small sections at most.
-Pedestrians will usually choose to walk on the sidewalk instead because it's safer and more convenient for them!
-Here's a Texas Alcoholic Beverage Conduct Bond.
+Pedestrians usually choose to walk on the sidewalk because it’s safer and more convenient!
+Here’s a Texas Alcoholic Beverage Conduct Bond.

 Homeowners insurance does not cover sidewalk repairs because it’s meant for maintenance and unintended occurrences, not impulsive ones.